 Besides, absorption of nutrients does not occur in the ingested state.
 The digestive system must break them down into smaller molecular components before this transfer can occur.

-This process is called Digestion, and may be through mechanical or chemical means.
-Absorption refers to the movement of small molecules from the alimentary tract, into the blood and lymphatic vessels.
+This process is Digestion and maybe through mechanical or chemical means.
+Absorption refers to the movement of small molecules from the digestive tract, into the blood and lymphatic vessels.

 Colonic hydrotherapy with lemon juice belongs to acid enemas, in which lemon juice is added to the water injected into the bowels.